mnvx/iris-php-framework/README.md

   - models - files for work with data
   - controllers - files for processing of user actions
   - views - templates for pages
-* locale - translations, you can edit whem with Poedit editor, more info about translations: http://php.net/manual/en/book.gettext.php
+* locale - translations, you can edit whem with Poedit editor, [more info about translations](http://php.net/manual/en/book.gettext.php "PHP gettext")
 * plugins - plugins
 * static - css, js files, images and other static information
 * temp - temp files